Action Research Scholars

-Full-time instructors who teach and/or coordinate UIC undergraduate courses are eligible to apply.
+Full-time instructors who teach and/or coordinate UIC undergraduate or graduate courses are eligible to apply.
 We encourage tenured and tenure-track faculty, senior lecturers, and clinical professors to submit applications.
 Applicants need to have the support of the department head or chair and/or the department’s undergraduate committee or educational policy committee.

 How will CATE support scholars?

 - Customized workshops to support development of reflective and scholarly teaching skills as well as inclusive, engaging, and research-informed instructional practices

 - Consultation and support in creating and refining research questions, locating relevant literature, resources, and tools on campus, determining suitable study design and methodology, and interpreting data

 - Consultation in addressing research findings by examining next steps related to teaching and/or course design and identifying opportunities for dissemination of findings, if appropriate

 - Guidance in completing human subjects research and FERPA training, submission of an IRB application, and creating a data management plan by meeting with campus experts and partners (Center for Clinical and Translational Science, Learning Technology Solutions, Library, Office of Institutional Research, Office of the Vice Chancellor for Research)

 - Space for community and dialogue with UIC instructors from across campus who are also interested in reflecting on and enhancing their teaching and the student learning experience